surajssd/blog_contents/content/post/framework-for-scripts-and-binaries.md

 ## Conclusion

 You can also setup a similar workflow for your scripts and binaries.
 This will provide you immense boost in productivity.
+Also if you have some better way to do same sripts and binaries management please share with me here or on Twitter.
 Happy Hacking!